dasher-project/dasher-web/documents/Terminology.md

     dimension, is always designated as the **Lateral Dimension**.

-    In the Dasher Version Six user interface at time of writing, vertical is designated as the lateral dimension.
+    In the Dasher Version Six user interface at time of writing, vertical is always designated as the lateral dimension.

 -   The line that passes through the origin and is parallel to the sequential dimension can be referred to as the **Sequential Axis**.